strideynet/blog/content/posts/2020-09-01-redis-is-great.md

 - Thoughts
 ---

 It's not often that a piece of tech really gets me excited, or at least excited enough to rant about it.
-Redis is one of the few that are lucky enough to have a place close to my heart (and it has for a few years), and its there for a many reasons but one part is key:
+Redis is one of the few that are lucky enough to have a place close to my heart (and it has for a few years), and it's there for a many reasons but one part is key:

 > Redis encapsulates doing something simple well